saeedbrohi/software-Assignment/Paper1/readme.md

 chains.
 However, a large bias exists in the number of appearances of each library: 53.5% of the libraries are used only once; Three libraries constitute 43.9% of the appearances.
 The following summarizes the most-used three libraries:

+ + Elasticsearch4:
+ They found 75 chains (26.8%) using XContentFactory or XContentBuilder in this library.
+Those classes are for building data used in Elasticsearch.
++ Guava5:
+ They found 30 chains (10.7%) using immutable collection builders (e.g. ImmutableSet.Builder) in this library.
+Java Std.
+Lib.
+They found 18 chains (6.43%) using StringBuilder or StringBuffer in java.lang

+                        THE END